rsocket/rsocket-cli/README.md

 ## Caveats

 - This may be rewritten in C++ at some point soon when transports are ready in C++.
-- This isn't a general purpose tool like curl for making web requests, but rather a manul test tool crutch.
+- This isn't a general purpose tool like curl for making web requests, but rather a manual test tool crutch.
-- It will probably never have all the features you want for testing application functionality of ReactiveSocket applications.
+- It will probably never have all the features you want for testing application functionality of ReactiveSocket applications. e.g. your Payloads custom binary format.